Chris Berry (broadcaster): Supreme Court broadcast

 While serving as vice president and general manager for ABC News Radio, Berry was also a member of the board of directors of the Radio-Television News Directors Association.
-During the time that he served on the board of the organization he was at the forefront of a petition before the United States Supreme Court to broadcast the arguments in the landmark case of Bush vs. Gore, which determined the outcome of the 2000 U.S. presidential election.
+During the time that he served on the board of the organization he was at the forefront of a petition before the United States Supreme Court to broadcast the arguments in the landmark case of Bush v.
+Gore, which determined the outcome of the 2000 U.S. presidential election.
 The taped courtroom remarks on December 12, 2000 was the first time that U.S. Supreme Court procedures had been broadcast.

 Awards and accomplishments

 Berry is the recipient of a number of national broadcast awards, sharing a George Foster Peabody Award for his work leading the ABC News Radio team in its coverage of the September 11 attacks in New York, Washington and Shanksville, Pennsylvania.
 In 2002 he was also honored by Radio And Records - R&R magazine as its News/Talk Executive of the Year.
 In 2000 the Radio-Television News Directors Association presented him with the Rob Downey Award for exceptional service to the Broadcast News Industry.
 In 2008 Berry and his staff at WMAL-AM were awarded the Marconi Award "Major Market Station of the Year" by the National Association of Broadcasters.